October 2, 2008

 Amplifiers, DVD players, speakers and woofers, plasma and LCD, which what how?
 It all can get a bit confusing for the newbie, so hang on tight, and I’ll try and explain how movie sound works, and what it has managed to do for home cinema technology and playback.

 The most well known of all audio systems for cinema’s is Dolby, the guys responsible for the development of the Dolby Stereo process and various audio noise reduction technology.
 Dolby Digital, which is the most common format for DVD (and in fact is mandatory on all standard DVD releases) is capable of producing 6.1 channels of audio on DVD, allowing for the latest multi-channel surround sound formats to be played back with an appropriate amplifier and speaker set-up.
-The first cinematic release utilizing Dolby 5.1 was Batman Returns.
+The first cinematic release utilising Dolby 5.1 was Batman Returns.

 Competing sound format dts was introduced in 1993 with Jurassic Park, and most audiophiles will often mention that dts allows for a better quality of sound reproduction due to less compression in the mastering format.
 The actual fact of the matter is that technically, there’s almost no audible difference, in almost every test ever done, on both sides of the market.